 inside mixed content (inline elements) are indented on a new line if they are

 preceded by whitespace only text.
 If unchecked, the inline elements are placed

 on the same line with the surrounding text.

 Empty lines are frequently used to delimit sections in the CSS source.

-The editor preserves now the empty lines when pretty printing the CSS file.
+The editor preserves the empty lines when you pretty-print a CSS file.

 A number of XML search options have been added to the Find/Replace

-dialog, allowing you to control exactly what parts from the XML document should be
+dialog box, allowing you to control exactly what parts from the XML document

-processed: text nodes, attribute values, comments, etc. This capability is
+should be processed (text nodes, attribute values, comments, etc.) This

 XPath Filter for Find in Files